 You can trace more than 800 bird species and 200 species of mammals.
 This includes six species of macaw here if you are lucky and observant enough like scientists.

 Manu Wildlife Center

 It is one more outstanding Peruvian Amazon forest that is known for its incredible diversity of wildlife.
-Here, you are advised to settle on a guided tour to check out different monkeys, colorful birds, exciting reptiles, beautiful butterflies, and delicate amphibians housing.
+Here, you can settle on a guided tour to check out different monkeys, colorful birds, exciting reptiles, beautiful butterflies, and delicate amphibians housing.

 3) The Heath River Wildlife Center